-Short-term Counseling Services are confidential and designed to help you and your household members resolve issues that affect your personal life or interfere with your job performance.
+Short-term Counseling Services, provided through LifeWorks, is a confidential service designed to help you and your household members resolve issues that affect your personal life or interfere with your job performance.
 You can call Be Well 24/7 for help with issues such as sleeping difficulties, anxiety or depression, substance or alcohol abuse, emotional and physical abuse, family and relationship issues, workplace conflict, adopting healthy behaviors, financial concerns and more.

-When you or a household member calls Be Well at the toll-free number (1 (866) 723-7223) you will speak with an intake counselor who will listen to your concern and refer you to an appropriate Be Well provider in your community.
-You may attend up to five free sessions.
+When you or a household member calls Be Well at the toll-free number (1 (800) 952-1245) you will speak with an intake specialist who will listen to your concern and refer you to an appropriate Be Well provider in your community.
+You may attend up to five (5) free sessions per presenting issues.
 If you require additional counseling, you will be responsible for any fees.
 You should check with Triple-S to find out how any additional treatment may be reimbursed through your medical plan.
-In an emergency, the intake counselor also will provide immediate assistance and, if necessary, arrange for treatment at an appropriate facility.
+In an emergency, the intake counselor also will provide immediate assistance and, if clinically appropriate, provide information regarding treatment at an appropriate facility.